 Kayvaun Mulready – 6’4 Shooting Guard from Massachusetts, 4 Star Top 100 Player – https://247sports.com/player/kayvaun-mulready-46133995/

-UPDATE: Mulready spurned the Friars and followed Cooley to Georgetown.
+UPDATE: Mulready spurned the Friars and is committed to Georgetown.

 Wings